 Outside of the office Abbie can often be found on top of a hill in the Peak District or gallivanting all over the UK meeting friends from university.

-Liselle Dixon - Rugbeian Community Assistant
+Liselle Dixon - Rugbeian Community Liaison Officer

 Liselle joined the Rugbeian Community team in February 2022, after 14 years working in schools, initially creating and running science events, facilitating leadership courses and finally recruiting and training graduate teachers.
 She believes the most wonderful part of any job is encouraging, witnessing and supporting the progress of students, colleagues and trainees.